kiocode/xenon/docs/Tasks Organization.md

 - [ ] implement radar function
 - [ ] make tests for radar
 - [ ] generalizzare events in base
+- [ ] check configs naming convetions
+- [ ] delete GetModuleAddress (make overload but use it privately) ADD READPOINTER/READVALUE USE AUTOMATICALLY THE GETMODULE - SetModuleAddress
+- [ ] in update if attached a game check if its opened

 ## InProgress